-Study of the myocardial ischemia/reperfusion injury mechanisms and development of the new techniques for diagnosis and experimental treatment of myocardial ischemia occupy a central position in the research activity of the Laboratory.
-Cardioprotective efficacy of different types of myocardial preconditioning, including local and remote ischemic preconditioning, pharmacological and metabolic preconditioning and preconditioning by physical factors was shown in a series of experiments performed in 2007—2010.
+Study of the myocardial ischemia/reperfusion injury mechanisms and development of the new methods for diagnosis and experimental treatment of myocardial ischemia are a major focus of the Laboratory.
+A series of experiments in 2007—2010 showed cardioprotective efficacy of different types of myocardial preconditioning, including local and remote ischemic preconditioning, pharmacological and metabolic preconditioning and preconditioning by physical factors.
 In addition, antiarrhythmic effects of myocardial ischemic postconditioning were first demonstrated.

-In recent years, researchers of the Laboratory of Myocardial Metabolism in collaboration with colleagues from the Laboratory of Nanotechnology have proved the concept of targeted delivery of the cardioprotective drugs into ischemic myocardium.
+In recent years, researchers of the Department jointly with the specialists from the Research Laboratory of Nanotechnology have proved the concept of targeted delivery of the cardioprotective drugs into ischemic myocardium.
 The team have obtained and published data on the possibility of passive targeted delivery of adenosine in rats with myocardial ischemia/reperfusion using silica nanoparticles.
 Currently, there is an ongoing study of the effects of targeted drug delivery using nanoparticles with optimized profile of biodistribution and biodegradation, in particular polyorganosiloxane.

 The Department obtained a patent for invention entitled «Method for intraoperative imaging of myocardial ischemia-reperfusion injury» (authors: G. V. Papayan, N. N. Petrishchev, M. M Galagudza, D. L. Sonin, S. M. Minasyan).
 The materials were summarized in the article «Intraoperative indocyanine green fluorescence imaging of myocardial ischemia-reperfusion injury» and published in the journal Biomedical Optics Express.